Your fact-checking cheat sheet for Trump’s immigration address

 “In part, that’s why terrorist groups pivoted in recent years to a different business model.
 Rather than focusing on trying to insert a terrorist operative from abroad, it has proven to be far easier for an organization like ISIS or al-Qaida to inspire or motivate an individual already inside the United States to act on their behalf.
 That change has left us with the threat condition that prevails today, in which the greatest terrorism threat we face is from what we call Homegrown Violent Extremists (HVEs) – in most cases individuals who were either born here or have lived here for most of their adult lives.”

-–There have been nearly 3,000 special-interest aliens who have been stopped at the border.
+— There have been nearly 3,000 special-interest aliens who have been stopped at the border.

 Homeland Security Secretary Kirstjen Nielsen also has been making the case for a border wall by mentioning “special interest aliens,” which is not the same as “known or suspected terrorists.”
 (Trump tends to say “terrorists,” but Nielsen is more careful.)